argmaxml/recsplain/docs/source/configuration.rst

 - ``vector_size``
 - ``feature_sizes``

-Here is an example of a response from `init_schema`
+Here is an example of a response from `init_schema`.

 .. literalinclude:: init_schema_response.json
   :language: JSON